charleskawczynski/PokerHandEvaluator.jl/README.md

 ## Performance

+If you clone PokerHandEvaluator.jl, you can run the performance script, `perf.jl`, at the top-level of the project.
 Here's a code snippet to see performance

-!!! note
-    this needs some additional packages (StatsBase.jl, BenchmarkTools.jl, and Combinatorics.jl) that are not shipped with PokerHandEvaluator.jl
+> **Note** Running `perf.jl` needs some additional packages (StatsBase.jl, BenchmarkTools.jl, and Combinatorics.jl) that are not shipped with PokerHandEvaluator.jl

 ```julia
 using PokerHandEvaluator